 (Australia 1942 – )

-102.0 x 152.0cm each sheet; 111.6 x 160.9 x 3.1cm each frame
+102.0 x 152.0 cm each sheet; 111.6 x 160.9 x 3.1 cm each frame

 This drawing is based on two scandals of Australian cultural life that occurred in 1944: the Ern Malley literary hoax and the court case that followed the award of the 1943 Archibald Prize to William Dobell.
 These two affairs have since become defining events in the history of the debate between avant-garde and conservative tendencies in Australian culture.
 The Dobell case is referenced in the left sheet of the drawing, where there is affixed a 1944 press clipping, ‘Art’s intolerance to art’, referring to the case in which two artists, Mary Edwards and Joseph Wolinski, filed a case in the Equity Court against the AGNSW trustees for their decision to award the 1943 Archibald Prize to Dobell for his portrait of Joshua Smith.
 Their central contention was that the painting was not a ‘portrait’, but was, rather, a caricature, and therefore ineligible for the prize.

 The title of the drawing – 'Colloquy with John Keats' – is taken from the eponymous poem by fictitious poet ‘Ern Malley’, whose series, 'The darkening ecliptic', was published by editor Max Harris in the autumn 1944 edition of the literary journal 'Angry penguins'.
 The 17 poems of the series were in fact written by two conservative young poets, James McAuley and Harold Stewart, who were highly critical of modernist tendencies in contemporary literature.
 They composed The darkening ecliptic in an afternoon using stream-of-consciousness technique, choosing words and phrases from a dictionary, a collected Shakespeare and a book of quotations.

 Shead’s drawing makes lyrical reference to key figures in the Ern Malley affair, including Ern Malley himself, as well as extracts from the poems and references made or evoked in them.
 For Shead, ‘Ern Malley became the symbol of the creative spirit at odds with a materialist world in which he is always an itinerant, an outsider and ultimately a sacrifice’ (Sasha Grishin, 2008).
 Shead’s longstanding interest in the controversy and appreciation for the intrinsic quality of the poems has been expressed in paintings, drawings, collages, prints and ceramics, and shown in a series of exhibitions on the theme between 2003 and 2005 and a book by Sasha Grishin, Garry Shead: the apotheosis of Ern Malley, published in 2007.

 Sasha Grishin AM, Garry Shead: the apotheosis of Ern Malley, Collingwood, 2008, 112–113 (colour illus.), 114–117 (colour illus. details).

-Hendrik Kolenberg (Netherlands; Australia) (Author), Anne Ryan (Australia), The Dobell Prize for Drawing: 1993-2004, Sydney, 2004, cover (colour illus., detail), 38 (colour illus.), 39 (colour illus.), 50, 54.
+Hendrik Kolenberg and Anne Ryan, The Dobell Prize for Drawing: 1993-2004, ‘Prize winners’, pg.
+15-39, Sydney, 2004, cover (colour illus., detail), 38 (colour illus.), 39 (colour illus.), 50, 54.

-Jude McBean, The Daily Examiner, ‘Drawing is making its mark’ by Jude McBean, pg.
-24., The Daily Examiner 11 Sep 2004, 11 Sep 2004, 24 (illus., detail).
+Jude McBean, The Daily Examiner, ‘Drawing is making its mark’, pg.
+24, Grafton, 11 Sep 2004, 24 (illus., detail).

-Sharon Verghis, The Sydney Morning Herald, ‘Insightful artist finds truth even in a literary hoax’ by Sharon Verghis, pg.
-23., The Sydney Morning Herald 21 Aug 2004-22 Aug 2004, 21 Aug 2004-22 Aug 2004, 23 (colour illus.).
+Sharon Verghis, The Sydney Morning Herald, ‘Insightful artist finds truth even in a literary hoax’, pg.
+23, Sydney, 21 Aug 2004-22 Aug 2004, 23 (colour illus.).
 Shead is pictured standing in front of the work.

-Dobell Prize for Drawing 2004, Art Gallery of New South Wales, 21 Aug 2004–17 Oct 2004.
+Dobell Prize for Drawing 2004, Art Gallery of New South Wales, Sydney, 21 Aug 2004–17 Oct 2004

 Garry Shead: The Apotheosis of Ern Malley, Hazelhurst Regional Gallery and Arts Centre, 04 Dec 2004–06 Feb 2005

 Contemporary Australian Drawing: 20 Years of the Dobell Drawing Prize: